 While installing a fire alarm system you should always make sure you are following the required standards during installation of a fire alarm system.
 The installation should be in compliance with the requirements put forward by the National Fire Protection Association (NFPA) and National Building Code (NBC).
 These are meant for the safety of the people and therefore must be followed strictly.

 The fire protection requirements of different types of building vary depending on a number of factors.
-Therefore when you plan to install a fire alarm system find the one that best meets your needs and get the best protection for your building.
+Therefore when you plan to install a fire alarm system find the one that best meets your needs and get the best protection for your building and the people inside that building.